abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_3_Starting_Code/Section_3.md

 - Programming Languages have rules.

-- *Syntax*: Something weong with the structure (Missing semicolon, misspelling).
+- *Syntax*: Something wrong with the structure (Missing semicolon, misspelling).

 - *Semantic*: Something is wrong with the meaning (not giving data type, logic).

-- Those appear on the terminal such as *error: expected ';' before return*, *fatal error: stdo.h: No such file or directory*.
+- Those appear on the terminal such as *error: expected ';' before return*, *fatal error: stdio.h: No such file or directory*.

 - Is better to fix the first error that pups up and then the subsequent errors.